 - Budget 7-8 hours for the hike.
 It’s worth it to spend time at the top – you worked for those views!

-- Take as small of a pack as possible – my day pack got in the way multiple times during the rock scramble and had to be passed through the rocks.
+- Take as small of a day pack as possible.
+My day pack got in the way multiple times during the rock scramble and had to be passed through the rocks.

 - Wear good hiking shoes or boots.
 The entire path is rocky, and the boulders can be slippery during the rock scramble.
 Shoes with good traction and support are a must.

-- The trail is rocky, so your natural tendency will be to look down the whole time.
+- The rocky trail will make it your natural tendency to look down the whole time.
 BE SURE TO LOOK UP.
-I nailed my shoulder on a huge log jutting out into the trail on the way up, and knocked my head on more than one big boulder during the rock scramble.
-You’ll literally save yourself a headache (and bloody shoulder) if you have your head on a swivel.
+I scraped my shoulder on a huge log jutting out into the trail on the way up, and knocked my head on more than one big boulder during the rock scramble.
+You’ll literally save yourself a headache (and bloody shoulder) if you keep your head on a swivel.

-- Go with a friend.
-The rock scramble is technical in parts and requires a hand or a boost for anyone but very experienced hikers.
+- Go with friends.
+The rock scramble is technical in parts and requires a hand or a boost to get through some sections.

 - There are only one or two spots on the trail with facilities.
 If you need to relieve yourself at any point, expect to go in the woods.

-- Take everything with you that you bring up.
+- Leave no trace.
 This is common sense, but it’s important to leave the trail the same way you found it.